citp/BlockSci/README.rst

 BlockSci Compilation Instructions
 ======================================

-Below I list setup expressions for compiling blocksci on Ubuntu 16.04.
+Here are the steps for compiling BlockSci on Ubuntu 16.04.

 ..  code-block:: bash